 Why use Bio-Sulphur?

-The use of Bio-Sulphur will do four things:
+The use of Bio-Sulphur will do three things:

 1. Provide sulphur as a nutrient for plant growth,